PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/03-Control-Structures.md

 -   User-defined classes can be made iterable.

--   Iterables produce *iterators*, and it's an iterator that produces an
+-   Iterables produce *iterators*.
+The iterator is what produces an object's elements.
--   object's elements.

 -   Iterators have several methods defined for them, but the one you should know about is the `next` method, which returns the next item in a list.
 Once a